 Dr Abu Sufian Chowdhury is a clinical researcher from Bangladesh with both quantitative and qualitative research experience.
 He is the Research Coordinator overseeing the Leprosy Field Research in Bangladesh (LFRB) Program which is based in North-West Bangladesh.

-Currently, he is the co-PI on two international, multi-centre studies, both seeking to stop the transmission of leprosy:
+Currently, he is the co-PI on four international, multi-centre studies, both seeking to stop the transmission of leprosy:

 1. The INDIGO study, which is being conducted in collaboration with two Dutch research institutions - Erasmus MC and Leiden University Medical Center (LUMC).
 The INDIGO study seeks to develop and trial a leprosy diagnostic test using human leprosy biomarkers.